Last Updated on: 30th September 2023, 08:44 am

 While we sleep, we’re not actively swallowing, so the saliva in our mouth needs to go somewhere.
-If you’re lying on your back, it may be consumed, and if you’re on your side, the saliva will reach the pillow.
+If you’re lying on your back, it may be consumed.
+If you’re on your side, the saliva will reach the pillow.

-Gum will turn to liquid throughout your slumber, meaning that the remnants of your gum will invariably leave your mouth with this saliva.
+Gum will turn to liquid throughout your sleep, meaning that the remnants of your gum will invariably leave your mouth with this saliva.

 Removing Gum from Fabric or Hair

 Gum is stubborn and challenging to remove from fabric.
 If you find traces of gum on your pillowcase or bedsheets, you’ll need to act quickly to lift it off before the staining becomes permanent.

 - Fold the soiled item and place it in a freezer or icebox for around two hours.
 You should be able to lift the gum off once it has hardened sufficiently.

 - Apply an ice cube directly to the gum.
 Consistently rub the ice cube on the gum for around 15 minutes, lifting it once it hardens.

 - Soak the gum-soiled fabric in a bowl of hot water and lemon juice for 15 minutes, lifting the gum off once it has softened enough.